Glossary

 By Nicola Behrman

-Rosh Hashanah, aka the Jewish New Year, is the big one when it comes to the Jewish calendar.
-It literally translates from Hebrew to mean “Head of The Year,” commemorates the birth of the Universe (no biggie) and the birth of Adam and Eve, and…(more)
+Rosh Hashanah, aka the Jewish New Year, is a major holiday.
+It translates from Hebrew to “Head of the Year” and commemorates the birth of the Universe (no biggie), the birth of Adam and Eve, and…(more)

 s